-- 2 cups gluten free flour blend (I use Bob's Red Mill, see note below)
+- 2 cups (280g) gluten free flour blend **see important note about flour below**

 - 2 teaspoons vanilla extract

-- 1/2 cup raisins, walnuts, or chocolate chips (optional) (see note about below)
+- ½ cup raisins, walnuts, or chocolate chips (optional)

 - Prepare your flax eggs by whisking together ground flax seeds and water.
 Set aside to thicken.

-In a large bowl, whisk the flour, coconut sugar, baking powder, baking soda, salt, and cinnamon, together.
+- In a medium bowl, whisk the flour, baking powder, baking soda, salt, and cinnamon, together.
+Set aside.

-In a small bowl, mix the applesauce, pureed bananas, vanilla, and flax mixture together.
+- In a large bowl, mix the puréed bananas, coconut sugar, oil, vanilla, and flax egg mixture together.

-If using, fold in the raisins, walnuts, or chocolate chips.
+- If using, fold in raisins, walnuts, or chocolate chips.

-- Brown sugar may be used instead of the coconut sugar
+- Brown sugar may be used instead of coconut sugar.

-- Nutrition info is based on the recipe as it is written, with no add-ins, and is to be used only as a rough guide.
+- Nutrition info is based on one of 12 slices and the recipe is made as it is written, using coconut oil, with no add-ins.
+The recipe made with applesauce contains 134 calories per slice.
+The nutrition information on this website is to be used only as a rough guide.
 Click here to learn how nutrition info is calculated on this website.